 The Charbonneau Group pursues frontier research in soft matter using simulation and theory.
 We tackle questions ranging from the molecular to the colloidal scale, such as the glass problem, protein crystallization, and nano- and microscale particle assembly.
+Because making sense of science sometimes requires a completely different perspective, we also explore various questions in the history of chemistry and physics.

 Glass